 - Put the chicken thighs into the bowl one by one, ensure they are thoroughly coated in the flour mix on all sides and set aside.

-- Add the oil to a Dutch oven or large saucepan and heat to 180C or 360F.
-Add the first chicken thigh and fry for 3-4 minutes until it is golden and crisp.
-(Notes 1,2 & 3)
+- Add the oil to a Dutch oven or large saucepan and heat to 180°C or 360°F. Add the first chicken thigh and fry for 3-4 minutes until it is golden and crisp.
+(Notes 3,4 & 5)

-- Prepare the sandwiches (note 5).
-Toast the burger buns and spread barbeque mayo onto both halves of each bun then add lettuce, a piece of fried chicken, gherkins and pickled onion.
+- Assemble the burgers.
+Toast the burger buns (Note 7) and spread barbecue mayo onto both halves of each bun then add lettuce, a piece of fried chicken, gherkins and pickled onion.

-- I strongly advise using a deep-frying thermometer to ensure the oil has reached 180C or 360F before you add the chicken.
+- Checking the oil is ready: I strongly advise using a deep-frying thermometer to ensure the oil has reached 180°C or 360°F before you add the chicken.
 If you don't have one, drop a breadcrumb into the oil.
 If it sizzles up then you can start frying, but if it sinks to the bottom the oil isn't hot enough yet.

-- Be careful not to overcrowd the pan.
+- Frying the chicken: Be careful not to overcrowd the pan.
 Fry the chicken in batches if you need to.

-- Chicken is cooked when it reaches 75C or 165F.
-Use a meat thermometer to check or cut into a piece to check it is white and opaque in the middle.
+- Checking doneness: Chicken is cooked when it reaches 75°C or 165°F. Use a meat thermometer to check or cut into a piece to check it is white and opaque in the middle.

-- If you are not planning to serve straight away or are making a larger quantity, you can place the fried chicken in the oven heated to 80C or 175F.
+- Keeping the cooked chicken warm: If you are not planning to serve straight away or are making a larger quantity, you can place the fried chicken in the oven heated to 80°C or 175°F.

-- Place the burger buns under the grill or use a hot griddle to toast.
+- Toasting the burger buns: Place the burger buns under the grill or use a hot griddle to toast.